kspex24/TriviaGame/README.md

 Once submit is clicked or time expires, the program will compare the user choices with the correct answers and the following results will be displayed on the results screen:

+#Score:
+#Correct Answers:
-# Correct Answers:
+#Incorrect Answers:
-# Incorrect Answerss:
 #Unanswered Questions:

 Who will use this repo or project?